Posts

 What Are the Key Areas Where AI Can Be Used in Rehabilitation?

-Artificial Intelligence (AI) is incredibly versatile and can be applied at various stages of the medical process, ranging from diagnosis, using automated analysis of X-ray or MRI images to identify pathologies with greater precision, to prognosis, with predictions on treatment outcomes, and on to the personalisation of treatments, determining the most effective therapeutic pathway based on patient data.
-AI also enables continuous monitoring, allowing real-time evaluation of a patient’s progress to adapt the treatment accordingly.
+Artificial Intelligence (AI) is incredibly versatile and can be applied at various stages of the medical process.
+It can range from diagnosis, using automated analysis of X-ray or MRI images to identify pathologies with greater precision, to prognosis, with predictions on treatment outcomes, and on to the personalisation of treatments, determining the most effective therapeutic pathway based on patient data.
+AI also enables continuous monitoring, allowing real-time patient progress evaluation to adapt the treatment accordingly.

 At ISICO, we are exploring, for example, how AI can support personalised treatment approaches.
 This technology could analyse a patient’s natural history and the likelihood of success when using one type of brace over another, providing physicians with more accurate decision-making tools.